 Especially as the world has become more comfortable with remote work, the idea of hiring people in far-flung locations is not nearly as daunting as it once was.

 What all unmanaged VA models have in common is that the VA's onboarding, training, and performance management fall on you.
+Typically, there isn't a management layer in your experience.

 Customers in a managed model generally pay the service provider a flat monthly fee that encompasses all aspects of their service.